tonethar/IGM-330-Fall-2018/exams/sample-midterm-exam.md

 <hr/>

-6. Given a page that has a select box with the id “dropdown1”, write JS code to attach a change event to the select box.
-When the dropdown value is changed, your function should print the current value of the dropdown.
+6. Given a page that has a select box with the id `dropdown1`, write JS code to attach a change event to the select box.
+When the chosen dropdown item is changed, your function should print the current `value` of the dropdown

 <hr/>

-7. In the following example, `myNum` is which of the following types of variables?
+7. In the following example, `myNum` is which one of the following kind of scope?

 ```js
 <script>